harvard-lil/scoop/README.md

   - DOM snapshot
 - Support for `.warc.`, `.warc.gz` and `.wacz` output formats
   - Support for the [WACZ Signing and Verification specification](https://specs.webrecorder.net/wacz-auth/0.1.0/)
-  - Optional preservation of "raw" exchanges in WACZ files for later analysis or reprocessing
+  - Optional preservation of "raw" exchanges in WACZ files for later analysis or reprocessing _("wacz with raw exchanges"_)

 [👆 Back to the summary](#summary)